Blankjr/hsd-indoor-navigation/README.md

 - ElevenLabs: Selected for best overall audio quality and natural-sounding German speech
   - Model: eleven_multilingual_v2
   - Optimized for multiple languages including German
-- Amazon Polly: Good quality but less natural intonation for German
+- Amazon Polly: Good quality but less natural accentuation for German
 - Google Cloud TTS: Decent quality but more robotic compared to ElevenLabs
 - Mozilla TTS: Open-source alternative but less consistent quality
 - Coqui TTS: Open-source solution with good potential but requiring more fine-tuning for German